My article, Four Cuban Cocktails that Circled the Globe, first appeared in The New Worlder.

 Rum: The Common Ingredient in Cuban Cocktails

-Daiquiri, Mojito, Cuba Libre and Canchanchara — cocktails that conjure up images of swaying palm trees, balmy breezes and rhythmic island music.
-With origins in Cuba and rum as the common ingredient, all four drinks have made their way into bars around the world, but their individual histories and how they catapulted to global fame might surprise.
+Daiquiri, Mojito, Cuba Libre and Canchanchara — all Cuban beverages and cocktails that conjure up images of swaying palm trees, balmy breezes and rhythmic island music.
+With origins in Cuba and rum as the common ingredient, all four Cuban cocktails have made their way into bars around the world, but their individual histories and how they catapulted to global fame might surprise.

 The two men brought the concept to a nearby bar where one of the patrons, Emilio Gonzalez, brought it to Havana and showed it to the owner of the Floridita, Constantino Ribalaigua.
 Ribalaigua experimented with the ingredients until finally achieving the world-famous concoction we are familiar with today.
 But the Daiquiri really owes its fame to writer Ernest Hemingway who drank it near-daily at the Floridita.
 Today, at the bar in Havana, there is a much-photographed statue of Hemingway sitting at the bar.

 The Mojito, the mother of all Cuban cocktails

 The legends surrounding the origin of the mojito, considered by many to be Cuba’s national drink, are certainly colorful.
 One story implies that the native Indians used aguardiente, a form of rum, along with lime, sugarcane juice and mint – all ingredients that go into a mojito – to cure certain diseases.

 The early explorers and settlers saw that some diseases, most notably scurvy, were indeed cured by this concoction.
 The fact that they got a nice buzz along with a cure was a happy bonus.
 Unsurprisingly, the drink’s popularity endured.
 Over the years it morphed into what we recognize today.
 And the name?
 Many believe it is a derivative of the word mojo, a Cuban marinade used to season many dishes.